Neal Marshad: Career

 Marshad was hired in October 1999 by Laura Mercier and Janet Gurwitch, the founders of Laura Mercier Cosmetics to provide e-commerce strategy, visual design, cloud hosting, and technology for www.lauramercier.com.

 The film Marshad produced and photographed for Saturday Night Live titled "Love is a Dream" was included in the broadcast of the Saturday Night Live 25th Anniversary Special airing on September 25, 1999 which won the 2000 Primetime Emmy Award for Outstanding Variety, Music or Comedy Special. and the show was nominated for the 2000 Emmy Award for Outstanding Technical Direction, Camerawork, Video for a Miniseries, Movie or Special, and was nominated for 2001 TV Guide Award for Comedy Special of the Year.

 In June 2000.
 Marshad developed an animated TV series "Walter Miller Homepage" with writer David Sampugnaro and animators Yvette Kaplan, Tony Eastman, Rick Mischel, and Willy Hartland.
 The show was based on a web property created by Sampugnaro, the five-time Jeopardy! winner and Ultimate Tournament of Champions player.
 Marshad and Sampugnaro sold the rights to the show to The Harvey Entertainment Company which was Harvey's first production meant for primetime television.

 In September 2001, Marshad collaborated with actor Jerry Stiller, jazz singer Cassandra Wilson and actress Kathleen Turner, to direct and produce "What Can I Do?" a public service television campaign for the Citizens Committee for New York City to help residents recover from the destruction of the September 11 attacks.
 Marshad previously collaborated with the Citizens Committee for New York City starting in 1977 to help NYC residents recover from New York City blackout of 1977 and David Berkowitz (the "Son of Sam") and created the "Who Cares About NYC?" public service television campaign with Diane von Fürstenberg, Otto Preminger, Robert Merrill, Jack Gilford, Dina Merrill, Cliff Robertson, Gato Barbieri, Alan King, Rocky Graziano, Robert Klein, Henny Youngman, and others.
 The ad campaign Marshad directed was awarded by Art Directors Club of New York and included in its 57th Annual Exhibition in 1978.
 Marshad's TV spot directorial work for the "Who Cares About NYC?" public service campaign is in the permanent collection of the Paley Center for Media formerly the Museum of Television & Radio and the Museum of Broadcasting.

-Marshad is currently an executive producer for Eurocinema, the Video-On-Demand television network available specializing in European box office films that is in 35 million United States homes.

 In August 2011 Marshad signed an agreement with the Apollo Theater to exclusively direct, develop, joint venture and produce musical and comedy filmed entertainment for online streaming to worldwide audiences.

 In 2012 Marshad worked as segment producer, segment director, and segment director of photography for a TV special produced by and starring Steve Harvey.

 The Marshad Technology Group achieved Google Partner status in March 2014.
 Marshad was asked, in May 2014, to become DOWNTOWN magazine's Digital Media Advisor, and was offered a board position.